| |

 Nevertheless, from the areas where I felt safe, I could see over the roofs of the older houses nearby to the rather hazy skyline of the modern city beyond.
 It must be stunning at sunset, but I still had other sightseeing in Ankara to do.
 Here are more pictures from exploring Ankara Castle:

-If you like castles and fortifications, try one of these: Burghausen Castle, Gripsholm Castle, Himeji Castle, or Belvoir Fortress.
+If you like castles and fortifications, take a look at these: Burghausen Castle, Gripsholm Castle, Himeji Castle, or Belvoir Fortress.

 5. The Museum of Anatolian Civilizations